All Episodes

 On the other hand, that's probably the most important thing to him.

-I mean, one of the reasons why he started this is because Ukraine was talking about, even though he more or less, I can't say that he controlled the president of Ukraine, but the president of Ukraine was very partial to Russia.
+I mean, one of the reasons why he started this is because Ukraine was talking about, even though he more or less, I can't say that he controlled the president of Ukraine, but the president of Ukraine was very, very partial to Russia.

 But the domestic opinion within Ukraine had switched very heavily in favor of joining EU and NATO.

-And the president of Ukraine, I think in order to get reelected, sort of agreed that he would pursue that, even though he was pro-Russian and had disagreed.
+And when, and the president of Ukraine, I think in order to get re-elected, sort of agreed that he would he would pursue that even though he was pro-russian had disagreed and then putin got him to flip and when that happened, the revolution occurred.

 That's when they overthrew him and threw him out.